larissaemma/air_transportation/README.md

 ## Recommendations
 **Some recommendations I think would be best for airlines to use to avoid losing customers and money from this new rule:**

 **Technology Investment:** Upgrade IT systems for automated refunds and real-time monitoring.
-Use advanced analytics to better predict and manage refund events.
+Use advanced analytics to better predictions and manage refund events.

 **Customer Notification and Support:** Automate notifications about refund rights and provide clear instructions for claiming refunds.
 Train customer service teams on new policies and create specialized refund teams.